GFMD Policy & Advocacy Center

 Introduction

-As we approach the WSIS+20 Review, there are concerns that the could shift internet governance toward a more state-led approach, potentially sidelining civil society.
-This review, marking the 20th anniversary of the WSIS, presents a key opportunity to reaffirm the value of inclusive, multi-stakeholder governance.
+For that reason, this review, marking the 20th anniversary of the WSIS, presents a key opportunity to reaffirm the value of inclusive, human-rights based and multi-stakeholder governance.
 Ensuring the continued inclusion of civil society, media, and other non-governmental voices in shaping the future of digital governance and internet policy relies on the active participation of all stakeholders.

 What is WSIS?

-The World Summit on the Information Society () was initiated by the International Telecommunication Union (ITU) in 1998 to address the global digital divide and evolving internet-related public policy issues.
 This led to two pivotal summits: Geneva in 2003 and Tunis in 2005, resulting in foundational documents like the and the .
 These documents established the multi-stakeholder model for Internet governance, emphasising inclusivity and collaboration among governments, the private sector, civil society, and international organisations like UNESCO, the OECD, and the World Bank.
 The upcoming WSIS+20 Review in 2025 will build on the work of the WSIS+10 review (2015), and set future priorities for digital governance.

-The WSIS+20 Review is critical for:
+The WSIS+20 Review is a once-in-a-decade opportunity to:

 • Press Freedom: Safeguarding media independence in digital spaces.